On subvarieties of singular quotients of bounded domains: Introduction

 Notably, in the case where $X = \quotient{\Gamma}{\Omega}$ is a quotient by a cocompact group acting \emph{freely} and properly discontinuously on $\Omega$, $X$ will be a complex projective manifold; it is an easy application of Liouville theorem that $X$ cannot contain any entire curve.
 The first statement of Conjecture~\ref{conjGGL} is trivial in this case while the second statement was recently obtained by Boucksom and the second author \cite{BD18} where they show that all subvarieties of $X$ are of general type.

-When the action of $\Gamma$ is not more free or cocompact, $X$ itself may already not be of general type (cf. \textsl{e.g.} Section~\ref{examples2}) and it may not enjoy such nice hyperbolicity properties.
+When the action of $\Gamma$ is no more free or cocompact, $X$ itself may already be not of general type (cf. \textsl{e.g.} Section~\ref{examples2}) and it may not enjoy such nice hyperbolicity properties.
 However, there is a general philosophy that statements true in the smooth compact case should continue to hold when dealing with the correct \emph{orbifold} or \emph{logarithmic} structures in the singular or non-compact case.
-For example, our methods yield the following archetypical result.
+For a precise statement of what it is expected in the general framework of (directed) orbifolds, we refer the reader for instance to \cite[Conjecture 0.5]{CDDR21}.